How to Improve Database Backup Speed in SQL Server

 7. Optimize Network Backups

-If you need to backup to other machines:
+If you need to back up to other machines:

 • Use the fastest network cards and switches available.